Role of volatility mixing in wealth condensation transition: Results

 \section{Results}

-For the SBM, the wealth distribution exhibits nearly the same effective tail exponent $\hat{\gamma}$ as that of the ER network in the homogeneous limit $\Delta\beta\to0$, since the degree distributions of the two networks are nearly identical.
-However, for $\Delta\beta\neq0$, the effective tail exponents are highly dependent on $q$.
-At $q=0$, two blocks are completely separated ER networks.
-Consequently, each group has an effective tail exponent $\hat{\gamma}_{\pm}$ corresponding to $\Lambda_1=2J/\beta_+^{2}$ and $\Lambda_2=2J/\beta_-^2$, as in the homogeneous BM model [see Fig.~\ref{fig2}(a)].
-However, for $q>0$, local interactions between nodes with different volatility modify $\gamma_{\pm}$.
-Specifically, the difference between the two effective tail exponents decreases, producing a neutralization effect.
+In the SBM, a wealth distribution exhibits nearly the same effective tail exponent $\hat{\gamma}$ as that in the ER network in the homogeneous limit of $\Delta\beta\to0$ since the degree distributions of two networks are nearly identical.
+However, for $\Delta\beta\neq 0$, $\hat{\gamma}$ strongly depends on $q$.

+At $q=0$, two blocks form completely separated ER networks.
+Consequently, each group has an effective tail exponent $\hat{\gamma}_{\pm}$ corresponding to $\Lambda_{1,2}=2J/\beta_{\pm}^{2}$.
+However, for $q>0$, local interactions between nodes with different volatility modify $\hat{\gamma}_{\pm}$.
+Specifically, the gap between two exponents decreases, producing a neutralization effect [see Fig.~\ref{fig2}].
 This trend is consistent with the form of the interaction term in Eq.~\eqref{eq2}, which redistributes wealth in proportion to the difference in normalized wealth between connected nodes.

-As $q$ increases, the nodes with different volatility interact more frequently, and the gap between the group-wise distributions and the effective tail exponent is reduced.
-Since this neutralization does not occur in the MF model, it originates from local interactions on the network.
+As $q$ increases, two nodes with different volatility interact more frequently, and the difference between two group-wise effective tail exponents decreases.
+Since this neutralization does not occur in the MF case, it originates from local interactions on the network.

-In the homogeneous BM model, the effective tail exponent is determined solely by the control parameter $\Lambda$.
-In the heterogeneous BM model, by contrast, the configurational property of volatility acts as an additional control dimension that determines the effective tail exponent.
-To demonstrate this, we fix $\Lambda_1 = 2J/\beta_+^2$ and construct a phase diagram in the $(q,\Lambda_2)$ plane, where $\Lambda_2 = 2J/\beta_-^2$.
-The effective aggregate tail exponent $\hat{\gamma}$ extracted from the overall distribution $\rho(c)$ varies not only with $\Lambda_2$ but also with $q$.
-Moreover, for appropriate values of $(q,\Lambda_1,\Lambda_2)$, the system undergoes a wealth-condensation transition across $\gamma_{\rm c}=2$, giving rise to a phase boundary in the $(q,\Lambda_2)$ plane.
-As shown in Fig.~\ref{fig3}, increasing $q$ lowers the effective tail exponent $\hat{\gamma}$, thus enhancing the overall inequality of the system.
+In the homogeneous BM model, $\hat{\gamma}$ is determined solely by the control parameter $\Lambda$, while in the heterogeneous BM model, by contrast, the configurational property of volatility acts as an additional control dimension that determines the aggregate effective exponent $\hat{\gamma}$.
+In order to demonstrate this, we fix $\Lambda_1 = 2J/\beta_+^2$ and construct a phase diagram in the plane of $(q,\Lambda_2)$, where $\Lambda_2 = 2J/\beta_-^2$.
+The value of $\hat{\gamma}$ extracted from the whole distribution $\rho(c)$ varies not only with $\Lambda_2$ but also with $q$.
+Moreover, for the appropriate values of $(q,\Lambda_1,\Lambda_2)$, the system undergoes a wealth condensation transition at $\gamma_{\rm c}=2$, indicating a phase boundary in the plane of $(q,\Lambda_2)$.
+Figure~\ref{fig3} shows that the larger $q$ is, the smaller $\hat{\gamma}$ becomes and the overall inequality of the system becomes enhanced.